jhartley1412/Red_Arena/notes with Justin.md

 Notes with Justin

-dashboard page, currently logged in etc what is “relevant information?”

 - "profile page" for horses
 - over 100 members on staff
 - special events ('round up,' for just riding)